Circuit (administrative division): China

 Circuits originated in China during the Han dynasty and were used as a lower-tier administrative division, comparable to the county (县 (縣, xiàn), also translated as "districts").
 They were used only in the fringes of the empire, which were either inhabited primarily by non-Han Chinese peoples or too geographically isolated from the rest of the Han centers of power.
 The system fell into disuse after the collapse of the Western Jin dynasty.

 The administrative division was revived in 627 when Tang Emperor Taizong made it the highest level administrative division and subdivided China into ten circuits.
 These were originally meant to be purely geographic and not administrative.
 Emperor Xuanzong added a further five, and slowly the circuits strengthened their own power until they became powerful regional forces that tore the country apart during the Five Dynasties and Ten Kingdoms period.
 During the Song and Jin dynasties, circuits (“dao”) were renamed lu (路), both of which mean "road" or "path".

 Dao were revived during the Yuan dynasty.
 Circuits were demoted to the second level after the Yuan dynasty established provinces at the very top and remained there for the next several centuries.
 The Yuan dynasty also had lu (sometimes translated as "route"), but it was simply the Chinese word used for the Mongolian administrative unit, the cölge.
 The Yuan lu had little to do with the circuits (lu) in the Song and Jin dynasties and were closer in size to prefectures.

-Under the Qing, they were overseen by a circuit intendant or tao-tai (道臺 (dàotái)).
-The circuit intendant of Shanghai was particularly influential.

 During the Republic of China era, circuits still existed as high-level, though not top-level, administrative divisions such as Qiongya Circuit (now Hainan province).
 After the Nationalists had successfully reunited China in 1928, all circuits were replaced with committees or simply abandoned.
 In 1932, administrative circuits (行政督察區 (xíngzhèng dūchá qū)) were reintroduced and lasted until 1949.

 In 1949, after the founding of the People's Republic of China, all of the administrative circuits were converted into zhuanqu (专区 (zhuānqū)) in 1949 and renamed diqu (地区 (dìqū, prefecture)) in the 1970s.